-- You will then be seen by a physician or another specialist from our wound and ostomy care team.
+- You will see a physician or another specialist from our wound and ostomy care team.

 - Our clinicians will develop a proactive and comprehensive care plan for your treatment and review it with you and your physician.
-Included in this plan will be a schedule for changing dressings and how often you will need to come to the Center.
+This plan will include:

 Treatment is usually covered by most insurance companies, including Medicare and Medicaid.
 You can check with your insurance provider to be sure, or our staff can contact them when you visit for the first time.
 We will also contact your insurer for authorization.